Tolureis/CMPE-460-Deep-Learning/README.md

 These Notebooks has taken from https://github.com/udlbook/udlbook/tree/main/Notebooks and completed for this lesson.

+Latex formulas can be converted into mathematical expressions with the help of an LLM.

 FORMULAS FOR GRADIENT DESCENT

 <table border="1" cellpadding="6" style="border-collapse: collapse; width:100%;">